About speech pathologists

 A speech pathologist is a university-trained health professional who works with anyone who has trouble communicating.
 This could be trouble with:

-- language, including reading and writing
+- literacy, including spelling, reading and writing

 Speech pathologists work in kindergartens and schools, hospitals, early intervention programs, community health centres, mental health services and private practice.

 Speech pathologists often have special interests in areas like genetic conditions, deafness and hearing loss, autism, cerebral palsy or intellectual disability.
 They might work in specialist intervention services for children with these conditions.

 Speech pathologists work one on one with children and also with groups – for example, in the classroom.
 They’re often part of early intervention teams of different specialists who work with children – for example, occupational therapists, psychologists and dietitians.

 If your child has health or development concerns, allied health professionals like speech pathologists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.

 Why your child might see a speech pathologist

 Your child might see a speech pathologist if they have trouble with communication including:

 - problems understanding what people say